MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What are the limitations of docs-based Q&A skill?
 How can users minimize the impact of this capabilities' limitations when using the system?

 - The capability currently only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.
-- The capability will not answer questions about the roadmap of our product.
-If you're interested in our roadmap, please visit https://releaseplans.microsoft.com/.
+- The capability will not answer questions about the [roadmap of our product](https://releaseplans.microsoft.com/).

 ## What operational factors and settings allow for effective and responsible use of the feature?